Stage-VSS/stage/README.md

 **Why do I receive an error claiming "Undefined function or variable ..."**

 Make sure you are using a 64-bit version of MATLAB and that you included the `--recursive` flag when cloning the Stage repository during installation.
-If you recently updated Stage via `git pull` also ensure that you have run `git submodule update` within the Stage directory.
+If you recently updated Stage via `git pull` also ensure that you have run `git submodule init` and then `git submodule update` within the Stage directory.

 **How do I update Stage to the latest version?**

 In Terminal or Git Bash navigate to the Stage directory.
-Run `git pull` and then `git submodule update`.
+Run `git pull` and then `git submodule init` followed by `git submodule update`.

 ## License